walmartlabs/concord-website/README.md

-# Concord Site
+# Concord Website

-This is the website for Concord.
-More info to come soon.
+This is the source code of the website for the workflow and integration server Concord.